 Residency Didactic Program

-The OHIO-OhioHealth Athletic Training Residency is one of the few residencies in athletic training offering a structured didactic experience resulting in credit hour generation and an academic transcript.
+The OHIO-OHSM Athletic Training Residency in Pediatrics is one of the few residencies in athletic training offering a structured didactic experience resulting in credit hour generation and an academic transcript.
 Upon successful completion of residency course work, residents may apply their course work towards Otterbein University's Master of Science in Allied Health, for those with a bachelor's degree, or OHIO’s Doctor of Athletic Training program, for those with a master's degree.
 Review information about residency tuition and fees.

 AT 6110: AT Administration (3)